 "Regulated project" means development projects that create and/or replace 5,000 square feet or more of impervious surface.
+The Permittee shall require Regulated Projects to implement measures for site design, source control, runoff reduction, stormwater treatment and baseline hydromodification management.

-"Sediment" means mineral and organic solid particulate matter that is suspended, transported, or moved from its site of origin by air, water, gravity, snow, or ice and comes to rest on the earth's surface or is washed from land into water.
-Sediment resulting from anthropogenic sources (e.g. human induced land disturbance activities) is considered a pollutant.
-This code regulates only the discharges of sediment from anthropogenic sources and does not regulate naturally occurring sources of sediment.
+"Sediment" means mineral and organic solid particulate matter soil, sand, and minerals that is suspended, transported, or moved from its site of origin by air, water, gravity, snow, or ice and comes to rest on the earth's surface or is washed from land into water.
+Sediment resulting from anthropogenic sources (Le.g. human induced land disturbance activities) is considered a pollutant.
+This Order code regulates only the discharges of sediment from anthropogenic sources and does not regulate naturally occurring sources of sediment.
+Sediment can destroy fish nesting areas, clog animal habitats, and cloud waters so that sunlight does not reach aquatic plants.

-"Site design BMP" means any project design feature that reduces the creation or severity of potential pollutant sources or reduces the alteration of the project site's hydrology.
+"Site dDesign BMP" means any project design feature that reduces the creation or severity of potential pollutant sources or reduces the alteration of the project site's hydrology.
 Redevelopment projects that are undertaken to remove pollutant sources (such as existing surface parking lots and other impervious surfaces) or to reduce the need for new roads and other impervious surfaces (as compared to conventional or low-density new development) by incorporating higher densities and/or mixed land uses into the project design, are also considered site design BMPs.